- Letter from Superintendent

 The cafeteria uses a point-of-sale system which enables parents or guardians to pre-deposit money on accounts to be used for meals.
 Each time your child makes a purchase, the money is automatically deducted from their account balance, so you don’t need to send lunch money every day.
 You will be alerted when account balances are low.

 The Food Service Department participates in the National School Lunch Program.
 Free or reduced price meals are offered to qualifying families.
-Application forms are available in the Food Services Office or online by clicking here to fill out an application.
+Application forms are available in the Food Services Office or click here to fill out an application online.

 These examinations are required by State law and may be done by your own private physician or dentist, or they may be done by the school’s physician or dentist.
+Physical examinations must include an eye exam.
 Necessary forms for examination by your private physician will be provided by the school nurse during registration.
 Examinations by your own physician and dentist are valid if done within one year prior to entry into school.

 A child will not be admitted to school without the following: